Financially reviewed by Patrick Flood, CFA.

 Either version should hopefully be able to maintain the original goals of the unleveraged All Weather Portfolio while significantly enhancing returns, provided you can stomach the volatility and drawdowns that accompany the use of leverage.

-Once again, you can add the “regular” 3x version to your M1 Finance portfolio using this link.
+Once again, you can add the “regular” 3x version with Utilities to your M1 Finance portfolio using this link.

 You can add the risk parity 3x pie to your M1 Finance portfolio by clicking here.